CodePathAndroidApp/Item-Tracker/README.md

 - [x] User can log in and log out of his or her account.
 - [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add an item type description, and post it to the database.
+  - [x] User will redirect to main feed after submitting the post
 - [x] User can view a list of lost item posted by users
-- [ ] User can view the list if item they lost in their profile screen
+- [x] User can view the list of item they lost in their profile screen
-- [ ] Posts are accompanied by map and location data of the place where the post is made
-- [ ] User can use a search bar to look up previous posts
+- [x] User can delete their posts

 **Optional Nice-to-have Stories**
 - [ ] User can share their posts with other users to help in their search
 - [ ] Other users can leave tips/comments on shared posts
+- [ ] Posts are accompanied by map and location data of the place where the post is made
+- [ ] User can use a search bar to look up previous posts

 ### 2. Screen Archetypes